CrowdWare/shift/readme.md

 In other words: **PEACE**, **FREEDOM**

 We don't even need an internet connection to scoop liquid and to give gratitude.
+Transactions are made via QR-Code scans.
+So there are no transactions traveling through the internet.

 ## TWO
 When we reach 1.000.000 users, we will come to phase TWO.